Michigan Transfer Agreement (MTA)

 The Michigan Transfer Agreement (MTA) satisfies EMU's General Education core requirements listed below:

 - Knowledge of the disciplines (arts, humanities, natural sciences and social sciences)

-Transfer students with an MTA endorsement on their transcript will only need to complete the general education application requirements below:
+Transfer students (admitted to EMU as a transfer student) with an MTA endorsement on their transcript will only need to complete the general education application requirements below: